 This year I have set myself limits and boundaries on the number of projects, events or tasks I can do to help manage this even more.
 I have also found that by being completely honest with people about why you’re saying no they actually have the world of respect for you.

 Hope these tips have helped.
-I didn’t intend on this being such a long post but I could go on and on for days about this topic.
-Hit me on my Instagram or below with more simple ways or ideas you have to manage your anxiety and be healthier.
-I'm going to keep doing these and adding ways we can all become healthier and happier together.
+Hit me on my Instagram or below with more simple ways or habits you have to manage your anxiety and be healthier.